 COURSE SUMMARY ECTS 75101 Introduction to the Discipline of Archaeology 8 This course provides an introduction to the basics of Archaeology.
-It starts with a short history of the discipline, from the emergence of curiosity about the past in the Renaissance to the constitution of Archaeology in the 19th century and the important milestones regarding its theory, methods and techniques in the 20th century.
+It starts with a short history of the discipline, from the emergence of curiosity about the past in the Renaissance to the constitution of Archaeology in the 19th century and the important milestones regarding its theory, methods, and techniques in the 20th century.
 In addition, the course examines a series of key-concepts, such as the "archaeological site", the "archaeological record" and the "archaeological context".
 It also reviews the main types and methods of fieldwork and laboratory analysis and discusses the different types of research questions that guide the study and interpretation of the material remains of past people with the aim of understanding their social life.
 75102 Introduction to Historical Studies 8 The aim of this course is to familiarize the students with the basic concepts of historical studies (time, space, historical event, structures, institutions).
 The course also focuses on the various kinds of sources on Ancient History and on the methodology regarding their use.
-Finally, the course provides an overview of the main perspectives of studying Ancient History (interstate relations, politics and institutions, society and economy, culture and ethnicity).
-75103 Ancient Greek Literature: An Overview 8 The main objective of this introductory course to ancient Greek Literature is for students to become exposed to, and familiar with, key genres of ancient Greek Literature through a selection of the most representative works and authors from every genre (such as Homer, Hesiod, Herodotus, Sophocles, Plato, Callimachus).
-In this introductory course students also engage in close reading of particular texts (in translation) and engaging with previous scholarship, in order to further develop their critical thought when reading Greek Literature.
-75104 Greek I (Greek for Beginners I) 6 A course of ancient Greek for beginners!
-Students will learn the alphabet, basic vocabulary and grammar and syntax rules before practicing reading simple texts in classical Attic Greek.
-TOTAL ECTS 30
+Finally, the course provides an overview of the main perspectives of studying Ancient History (interstate relations, politics and institutions, society and economy, culture, and ethnicity).
+75103 Ancient Greek Philology: An Overview 8 The main objective of this introductory course to ancient Greek Philology is for students to become exposed to, and familiar with, key genres of ancient Greek Philology through a selection of the most representative works and authors from every genre (such as Homer, Hesiod, Herodotus, Sophocles, Plato, Callimachus).
+In this introductory course students also engage in close reading of particular texts (in translation) and engaging with previous scholarship, in order to further develop their critical thought when reading Greek Philology.